-PFA and Guns in Pennsylvania
+PFA and Guns Pittsburgh Attorneys

 A PFA is more than just a “no-contact” order.
 It can evict you from your home and take away your children.
-Additionally, a PFA can destroy your Second Amendment right to own guns for hunting and personal safety.
+Additionally, a PFA can restrict your Second Amendment right to own guns for hunting and personal safety.

 Spivak Law Firm advises PFA defendants on how to protect their Second Amendment right to possess firearms.
 For more information, call us at (412) 344-4900 or toll free at (800) 545-9390.

-Relinquishing Weapons in PFA Cases
+Relinquishing Firearms in PFA Cases

 If you’ve been served with a temporary PFA or if a final PFA was entered in your case, you may have just 24 hours to surrender your guns, weapons, ammunition, and firearms license to your local sheriff’s office.
 Ignoring a court order to relinquish your guns could result in up to ten (10) years imprisonment under federal law.